ckrack/hydrometer-public-server/README.md

 Users are identified by email, have a username, an api-token and a timezone.
 Token are used for registering, logging in and cookies.

+An image outlining the ERM can be found in `docs/ERM.png`.

 ## API

 There is an API to write and read data from the spindles.
 For writing, a valid api-token is required and the post contains the spindle-id.
 For reading, a user either has to be logged in (for ui-updates) or use their api-token for remote applications.

+## Installation

+Download the project files.

+[Install Composer](https://getcomposer.org/doc/00-intro.md), PHPs package manager, if not available.

+[Install NPM](https://www.npmjs.com/get-npm), Nodes package manager, if not available.

+Run `npm install`

+Run `composer install`

+Copy `example.env` to `.env`and modify at least the database settings.

+To get started, you can import `example/ispindel_sample_data.sql`

+Run `gulp` to start the built-in PHP server and open a browser window.